MozillaZine

 From MozillaZine Knowledge Base

-Profile locked
+Profile locked or inaccessible

-One of the following messages can appear when you start your Mozilla browser, if the profile is inaccessible or "locked":
+One of the following messages can appear when you start your Mozilla browser if the profile is either "locked" or inaccessible:

-• Profile in Use: The Profile Manager appears along with a message that the selected profile is already "in use" when you attempt to start your Mozilla browser
+• Profile in Use: The Profile Manager appears along with a message that the selected profile is already "in use" when you attempt to start your Mozilla browser.

 • "Firefox is already running, but is not responding.
 To open a new window, you must first close the existing Firefox process, or restart your system."